-We are aware that as young people are growing up they can experience sexual identity and orientation issues.
-In keeping with Catholic teaching it is important that abstinence is promoted for all pupils regardless of their sexual orientation.
-All pupils have the right to learn in a safe environment, to be treated with respect and dignity and not be treated any less favourably on grounds of their actual or perceived sexual orientation.
+We are aware that as young people are growing up they can experience sexual identity, gender identity and sexual orientation issues.
+In keeping with Catholic teaching, it is important that abstinence is promoted for all students regardless of their sexual orientation.
+All Students have the right to learn in a safe environment, to be treated with respect and dignity and not be treated any less favourably on grounds of their actual or perceived sexual orientation.
 Relationships and Sexuality Education will help to promote positive views regarding sexual orientation and gender identity which in turn will help to raise the self-esteem of young people who may feel different.
 The school will handle all issues of sexual orientation and gender identity in a sensitive and reassuring way.
 As a Rights Respecting School, all negative and prejudice attitudes and behaviours will be challenged to creative an inclusive learning environment.

-Bullying on the grounds of sexual orientation, is as unacceptable as it is on any other situations where someone is mistreated.
-All issues relating to homophobic language and bullying will be dealt with appropriately in accordance with the School's Anti-Bullying Policy.
+Bullying type behaviour on the grounds of sexual orientation, is as unacceptable as it is on any other situation where someone is mistreated.
+All issues relating to homophobic language and bullying type behaviour will be dealt with appropriately in accordance with the School's Anti-Bullying Policy.
 Use of unkind language will be challenged and deemed as unacceptable.